jncraton/web-apps-cpsc2330/lectures/31-box-model.md

 ## The Core Idea

-- Every single HTML element is conceptually treated as a rectangular box
+- HTML elements are conceptually treated as a rectangular box
 - This fundamental model defines exactly how elements take up space and relate to others

 ## Box Components